 - Reproduce the form in 5 copies and submit it to the nearest Magistrates Court Registry.
 No filing fees apply to Family Violence Order applications.

-There will be hearings to give the respondent the opportunity to express whether they give their consent or they contest the application.
+There will be hearings to allow the respondent to express whether they give their consent or contest the application.
 If they contest it, the Magistrate may list the matter for mediation before the final hearing.

 Northern Territory: Domestic Violence Orders

 How to file a restraining order in the Northern Territory?
-In this state, you can ask the help of the police if you’re in a risky situation.
+In this state, you can ask the help from the police if you’re in a risky situation.
 Thus:

 - If you’re in immediate danger, call the police on 000.

-- The police will make an order without having to apply to court.
+- The police will make an order without having to apply to the court.

 These are the steps on how to apply for a DVO: